haya14busa/incsearch.vim/README.md

 ### 2. Comfortable
 You can use it comfortably like default search(`/`, `?`).
-It support all mode (normal, visual, operator-pending mode), dot-repeat `.`, `{offset}` flags, and so on.
+It supports all mode (normal, visual, operator-pending mode), dot-repeat `.`, `{offset}` flags, and so on.

 ### 3. Useful